RyanFrantz/engineering/operability_reviews.md

 #### Documentation

-* Describe, in a sentence, what the system/product is and what problem is solves/solution it provides.
+* Describe, in a sentence, what the system/product is and what problem it solves/solution it provides.
 * Does this launch involve any new infrastructure?
 * Describe how updates are deployed to production.